e-yoshi/DeFiler/README.md

 ...

 An indirectBlock is a block that contains other blockIds as its data.
 They serve as a table for mapping a file.
 Thus, we have a two-level structure.
 This allows for mapping files that are large.
-Although having a lot of space in an inode
+Although having a lot of space in an inode, we just need to use two indirect blocks to map a file of maximmum size.
+More metadata could be stored in the inode.

-In order to use the DFS, the following methods are goign to be called:
+In order to use the DFS, the following methods are going to be called:
 1. init()
 2. createDFile()
 3. read()